-NAME: 4.5 ACTIVITY PAGE DATE T. I

-Practice Using Prefixes un- and non-

-Write the best word to complete each sentence.

-(unfamiliar, familiar, unnecessary, necessary) 2.
-Stef is because the rain cancelled her soccer gam (unhappy, happy, unequal, equal) 3.
-We could tell the baby bird was scared so my dad spoke to it in a calm, voice. (nonessential, essential, nonthreatening, threatening) 1.
-In a library, it is best to communicate using 5.
-Paint used for bowls and cups must be 5.
-It isthat my mom lets us eat dessert before (uncommon, common, unhappy, happy)
+NAME: 4.5 ACTIVITY PAGE DATE: Cir Practice Using Prefixes un- and non- Wr ite the best word to complete each sentence.
+1. Please only take one piece of candy.
+Any more than that is unnecessary necessary (unfamiliar, familiar, unnecessary, necessary) 2.
+Stef is unhappy happy because the rain canceled her soccer game. (unhappy, happy, unequal, equal) 3.
+We could tell the baby bird was scared so my dad spoke to it in a calm, nonthreatening threatening voice. (nonessential, essential, nonthreatening, threatening) 4.
+In a library, it is best to communicate using nonverbal verbal (nonliving, living, nonverbal, verbal) signals, because talking is not allowed.
+5. Paint used for bowls and cups must be 6.
+It isthat my mom lets us eat dessert before dinner!